veronikakontos/veronikakontos/README.md

 ### ABOUT ME

 #### I'm a Full-stack Developer who is truly passionate about programing and coding, creating technology to elevate people, share ideas and building commmunity.
-My favorites technologies I have been working with include ReactJS, MySql, Flask, MongoDb, Spring...
-I am ready and excited to excel my skills to the next level with knowledge and experiences with HTML5, CSS, Python, Java, MERN and more  such as STS, MongoDB, Mongoose, Bootstrap, JSP, DOM, AWS, Oracle SQL, Postman.
-My interest in coding led me to start a new carrer and open doors to the new opportunities I have "dream" about :)
+My favorites technologies I have been working with include ​[Python, JavaScript, Java, SQL, HTML5, CSS]​..
+I am ready and excited to excel my skills to the next level with knowledge and experiences with frameworks and libraries such as  [Django, Flask, NodeJS, ReactJS, ExpressJS, MongooseJS, Spring Boot, AngularJS, jQuery, Bootstrap] Databases [MySQL, MongoDB]
+My interest in coding led me to start a new carrer and open doors to a new opportunities I wish for!

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=veronikakontos&theme=radical)](https://git.io/streak-stats)